-Performance Outcome 2: Ontario Works adult and ODSP non-disabled adults with participation requirements are referred to EO Inputs (e.g., organization, community, external) Operational and Strategic Activities Expected Outputs Staffing and Staff training Staff are aware of EO partners, the programs they offer and the staff working in the EO locations.
+Inputs (e.g., organization, community, external) Operational and Strategic Activities Expected Outputs Staffing and Staff training Staff are aware of EO partners, the programs they offer and the staff working in the EO locations.
 Staff are trained on when to refer to EO, when to defer from participation and when to refer to community partners.
 Employment readiness is clearly defined and explained to staff.
 Clear processes regarding appropriate deferrals and reasons to not refer to EO.
-Increased number of referrals to EO.
-Low volume of returned referrals.
+Increased number of referrals to EC Low volume of returned referrals.
 Increased level of partnership between OW and EO.
 Clear referral pathways Work with local SSM and EO partners to ensure strong referral pathways are present.
 Continue to have EO on site at the local Ontario Works office for seamless in-person referrals.
 Regular reporting and status updates between EO and OW for shared clients.
 Training for staff regarding the role of Employment Ontario Clear and consistent training from Employment Ontario and the Service System Manager on the role of EO in Integrated Employment Service Delivery.
 Consistent messaging from management to caseworkers regarding the role of EO and referral pathways.
-Strong relationship with local SSM Highest Bick(a) from Bick Assessment Tomplete Regular participation in SSM meetings to ensure the objectives and needs of OW are identified and acted upon.
+Strong relationship with local SSM Regular participation in SSM meetings to ensure the objectives and needs of OW are identified and acted upon.
 Regular communication with the SSM regarding opportunities and challenges facing OW staff.